Jamaica Travel Essentials – Weather, Currency, Culture & Best Time to Visit

 Money made simple

-JMD for local spending, USD is common in tourist areas.
-Use secure ATMs.
+JMD matters for everyday local spending, while USD is common in many tourist areas.

 Travel smarter

-Hydrate, respect the sun, pack light, and leave room for spontaneity.
+Hydrate, respect the sun, pack light, and leave room in your schedule for spontaneity.

 28°C

-Slide to visualize what a Jamaica day might feel like.
+Slide to visualize what a typical warm Jamaica day can feel like.

-Most travelers love 26–31°C for beaches and exploring.
+Most travelers find 26–31°C ideal for beach days, sightseeing, and casual exploring.

 🌧️ What to Do in Montego Bay When It Rains